News & Insights

 A Lasting Power of Attorney (an LPA), is a document that can protect you if you become unable to look after your own affairs, for instance as you grow older.
 You can choose who you would like to be your attorney and look after your interests for you.
-It is usually a spouse or adult child, but can also be a neighbour or friend.
+It is usually a spouse or adult offspring, but can also be a neighbour or friend.
 It needs to be someone you trust completely to act in your best interests.
-For more information download our free guide: Lasting Powers of Attorney.

-A special type of LPA is a commercial LPA, which protects your business if you become incapacitated – or just stranded abroad.
-It allows someone else to pay the bills, deal with the bank, etc., until you return to the office.
+A special type of Lasting Power of Attorney is a commercial LPA, which protects your business if you become incapacitated or even just stranded abroad.
+It allows someone else to pay the bills, deal with the bank, etc in your absence and until you return to the office.

-A typical situation where an Lasting Power of Attorney would be helpful is where someone develops Alzheimer’s, usually in later life.
-They will often lose the capacity to make decisions about their finances and their health and care.
-However, an LPA is recommended at almost any age, so that if you are injured, or have an unexpected major health problem such as a stroke, your needs can be looked after.
+A typical situation where an Lasting Power of Attorney would be need is where someone develops Alzheimer’s, usually in later life.
+They will often lose the capacity to make decisions about their finances, their health and care.
+However, a Lasting Power of Attorney is recommended at almost any age, so that if you are injured, or have an unexpected major health problem such as a stroke, your needs can be looked after.

-What Is ‘Capacity’?
+What is ‘Capacity’?

 Capacity is a legal term for being able to make your own decisions, and understanding the consequences and impact of those decisions at the time you are making them.
 You can lack capacity sometimes or all the time.
 Lack of capacity usually come from an illness or accident, but can come from a condition at birth.